Contents

 Synopsis

-Hantaviruses are single strand RNA viruses and are members of the Hantaviridae family.
-Hantavirus produces 2 different syndromes depending on the strain: hantavirus pulmonary syndrome (HPS) and hemorrhagic fever with renal syndrome (HFRS).
+Hantaviruses are single-strand RNA viruses and are members of the Hantaviridae family.
+Hantavirus produces 2 different syndromes depending on the strain: hantavirus cardiopulmonary syndrome (HCPS), also known as hantavirus pulmonary syndrome (HPS), and hemorrhagic fever with renal syndrome (HFRS).
 Both are zoonotic infections with rodents as their natural host.
 Natural infection is acquired by inhalation of an aerosol or dust containing rodent excreta and by rodent bites.
-The mortality rate of HPS is 50%; HFRS has a mortality rate of only 5%.
+The mortality rate of HCPS is 50%; HFRS has a mortality rate of only 5%.

-The incubation period for HPS is 1-6 weeks but usually lasts for 2 weeks.
+The incubation period for HCPS is 1-6 weeks but usually lasts for 2 weeks.
 Initial symptoms include the sudden onset of 3-5 days of fever, dry cough, fatigue, dizziness, myalgia, headaches, chills, nausea, vomiting, and abdominal complaints.
+The gastrointestinal symptoms can at times be severe and mimic surgical emergencies such as appendicitis, cholecystitis, or diverticulitis.
 Arthralgias and back pain occur less frequently.
 The disease progresses rapidly to fever, severe coughing, dyspnea, tachypnea, tachycardia, rales, diffuse pulmonary edema, acute respiratory distress syndrome (ARDS), and death.
 Rarely, some patients may develop disseminated intravascular coagulation (DIC).
 At the time most patients seek medical care, they usually require immediate intubation and mechanical ventilation.

-Some farm and domestic workers, building and fire inspectors, hikers, campers, laboratory workers, mammalogists, pest-control workers, and people who enter or clean rodent-infested structures are susceptible to contracting HPS.
+Some farm and domestic workers, building and fire inspectors, hikers, campers, laboratory workers, mammalogists, pest-control workers, and people who enter or clean rodent-infested structures are susceptible to contracting HCPS.

 Note: Use HEPA or N-95 filter mask and gloves when handling rodents or traps or when cleaning large deposits of rodent excreta.
 Air out and disinfect rodent-infected areas with a solution of 1 part bleach in 9 parts water.